jstnrme77/scalerrs-portal/progress.md

 - Reorganized navigation elements to improve usability and information architecture
 - Modified the DashboardLayout component to conditionally show TopNavBar space only on the home page
 - Created a PageWrapper component to standardize padding across all pages
+- Enhanced KPI Dashboard with vertical card layout, more prominent progress bars, and improved visualizations
+- Added new SEO Layouts section with comprehensive data views for SEO campaign management